 NIS Content Does the applicant's NIS provide the following information?
-(Y/N/Unsure) Briefly Explain Answer: The Conservation Status of relevant Habitats and Species listed under Annex II of the Habitats Directive; Yes The conservation status of the relevant species listed under Annex II of the Habitats Directive have been adequately described by the applicant.
-The Conservation Status of relevant Species listed under Annex I of the Birds Directive; N/A Only features listed under Annex II of the Habitats Directive have been screened in by the applicant to the Stage 2 assessment.
+(Y/N/Unsure) Briefly Explain Answer: The Conservation Status of relevant Habitats and Species listed under the Birds and Habitats Directives; Yes The conservation status of the relevant species listed under the Habitats Directive have been adequately described by the applicant in respect of each European site and Annex IV species assessed.
+The Conservation Status of relevant Species listed under Annex I of the Birds Directive; N/A No European sites with relevant species listed under Annex I of the Birds Directive have been screened into assessment within the NIS by the applicant.
 The baseline conditions of any relevant European site(s); Yes Adequate information has been provided by the applicant in this regard.
-The conservation objectives and qualifying features of any relevant European site(s); Yes The conservation objectives and qualifying features of the relevant European sites have been adequately described by the applicant.
-Any management plans associated with relevant European site(s); Unsure No management plans associated with the relevant
+The conservation objectives and qualifying features of any relevant European site(s); Yes The conservation objectives and qualifying features of the relevant European sites have been adequately described by

-&lt;sup>6 Note - Natura Impact Statement (NIS) is an Irish specific term used following transposition of the Birds and Habitats Directives into national legislation.
+7 Note - Natura Impact Statement (NIS) is an Irish specific term used following transposition of the Birds and Habitats Directives into national legislation.